-Please note that reports of possible academic dishonesty should go directly to Sarah Westfall, Dean of Students, rather than to Early Alert.
+Please note that reports of possible academic dishonesty should go directly to Stephen Sanney in Student Development, rather than to Early Alert.

 Advisors are notified immediately via email of any reports regarding their advisees.
 We expect that advisors respond promptly by meeting with the advisee to help them assess the problem, see what changes might be made, and refer them to resources as needed.
 More detailed information on responding to, submitting Early Alerts, and what makes a helpful alert can be found here.

 Early Alert Committee Role

 The Early Alert Committee meets weekly each term during Weeks 2-9 to review every report submitted, determine if there might be a larger problem, and make plans for follow-up, if needed.
 The Committee includes staff from the offices of Advising, Registrar, Student Development, Counseling Center, Athletics, and Admission.

 If a student has been reported more than one time for the same course, for more than one course, or is showing signs or symptoms of trouble in other areas, a member of the Committee will reach out to the advisor and/or student directly.